Rumit0270/angular-sync-scroll/README.md

 1. `appNativeScrollSync`: Directive can be used to synchronously scroll native scrollbars

 2. `appIscrollSync`: Directive can be used to synchronously scroll multiple iscrolls

-## TODO

-- Right now only horizontal synchronous scrolling is supported.
-Need to add logic for vertical scrolling